 The Climate Grief Group of NWI

-The Climate Grief Group of Northwest Indiana invites those living with an awareness of loss due to climate change and the collapse of our environmental and social systems to create a safe space to share and witness those complex feelings—like grief, despair, fear, and guilt—which are increasingly common in these chaotic times, but which are often unwelcome in mainstream activist spaces.
+The Climate Grief Group of Northwest Indiana invites those living with an awareness of loss due to climate change and the collapse of our environmental and social systems to create a safe space to share and witness those complex feelings—like grief, despair, fear, guilt, dread, powerlessness, overwhelm, and burnout—which are increasingly common in these chaotic times, but which are often unwelcome in mainstream activist spaces.

 The Climate Grief Group of NWI is part of the Good Grief Network.